Wambuuyy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ - Replaces all characters A  and C from input to Z and e respectively.
 20-hiago - Removes all letters c and C from input.
 21-reverse - reverses its input.
 22-users_and_homes - Displays all users and their home directories, sorted by users. based on the /etc/passwd file.
+100-empty_casks - finds all empty files and directories in the current directory and all sub-directories.
+Only the names of the files and directories should be displayed (not the entire path)
+Hidden files should be listed.
+One file name per line.
+The listing should end with a new line.
+You are not allowed to use basename, grep, egrep, fgrep or rgrep